MiaSmartyPants/Pringle_Mingle/README.md

 https://server-6cav.onrender.com/

+<strong>Create an account with your own organization email for full experience</strong>

+OR

 Log into Gmail with this test user.
 | Email             | Password                                                              |
 | ----------------- | ------------------------------------------------------------------ |
 | mia2167dix@gmail.com| PringleMingleRocks!1 |

-OR

-Create an account with your own organization email for full experience